By Janet Miller Wiseman

 - Whether to have their 19 year old son live in a residential apartment or at home

-- When and whether to have a new home
+- When and whether to buy a new home

-In Decision Mediation, the goal is for the couple to reach a concrete decision, or series of decisions, about the future direction of their relationship.
+In Decision Mediation, the goal is for the couple to reach a concrete decision, or series of decisions, about the future direction of their relationship or about a specific issue.
 Unlike marriage counseling or couples therapy, the goal of Decision Mediation is not to improve functioning within an intact relationship.
 Paradoxically however, an improvement in the relationship and parenting often happens as a by-product of this intervention.
 Thus it is not uncommon for a couple to find their relationship enhanced, and their parenting skills honed through Decision Mediation.

 Since 1979, almost two-thirds of the couples starting the process in my practice have begun with divergent goals.
-In general, one wants to save the marriage while the other hasn’t yet decided whether the relationship can survive and provide a place in which to grow.
-In the remaining third of the couples in my Decision Mediation practice, both individuals state the goal of their intervention as wanting to make a decision about their future direction.
+In general, one wants to save the marriage while the other hasn’t yet decided whether the relationship can survive and provide a place in which to grow and thrive.
+In the remaining third of the couples in my Decision Mediation practice, both individuals state the goal of their intervention as wanting to make a decision about their future direction or reach a decision about a specific issue.
+The most difficult situations, of course, are those wherein one party desperately wants to preserve the marriage and the party knows he or she definitely wants a divorce.

 Despite their differences, it is vital for couples in Decision Mediation to honestly express their real goals.
 In marriage counseling and couples therapy, one party often has a hidden agenda to end the marriage while undertaking the process with seemingly positive goals.
 Examples can range from a wish to pacify parents, or to give the relationship “one more try.”